- What Are Kegel Exercises?

 There are several ways you can make Kegel exercises more fun.

 - A great way to do it is to incorporate the exercises into sex.
 You can ask your partner to check if your muscles are contracted properly.
 Not only will this help you achieve your goal of doing the exercises but will also improve intercourse for you and your partner.

 - There are several apps now that can help you track Kegel exercises.
 These apps send you reminders when you need them and even provide music for your exercise routine.

 - There are many vaginal exercisers now available in the market which can help with the exercise.
-However, some doctors do not recommend that you use these products as they might have bacteria and you do not want to introduce bacteria into your vagina particularly when you are pregnant.
+However, some doctors do not recommend that you use these products as they might have bacteria and you do not want to introduce bacteria into your vagina, particularly when you are pregnant.

 Kegels are important exercises for a woman’s sexual and maternal health.
-Regular exercise will help keep the pelvic region healthy and strong which in turn reduces the risk of common pelvic conditions like prolapse, haemorrhoids, and incontinence.
+Regular exercise will help keep the pelvic region healthy and strong, which in turn reduces the risk of common pelvic conditions like prolapse, haemorrhoids, and incontinence.
 However, before you begin any exercise, do remember to consult your doctor and take care to follow her advice.
 If you have any doubts regarding the exercise, do not hesitate to ask for help or advice.
-Kegels are not just good for you during pregnancy. they are recommended by gynaecologists to all women as it keeps their pelvic regions in good shape.
+Kegels are not just good for you during pregnancy. they are recommended by gynaecologists to all women as it keeps their pelvic region in good shape.